FHantke/brave-browser-wiki/Linux-Development-Environment.md

 You will need Git, Python 3, the Node.js active LTS (v16+), and npm.
 You may need to make `python3` the default if Python 2.7 is default for your OS

 > Alternatively to npm, you can also use Yarn.
-We recommend following the [Yarn install docs](https://yarnpkg.com/lang/en/docs/install/) to install Yarn and a compatible version of NodeJS.
+We recommend following the [Yarn install docs](https://yarnpkg.com/lang/en/docs/install/) to install Yarn and a compatible version of Node.js.
 After installing `yarn` you'll want to run `yarn import` to create a `yarn.lock` file from our `package-lock.json`.

 If you are using Ubuntu, additionally install: